Esports: Economics

 The League of Legends Championship Series and League of Legends Champions Korea offer guaranteed salaries for players.
 Despite this, online streaming is preferred by some players, as in some cases, streaming can be more profitable than competing with a team, and streamers have the ability to determine their own schedule.
 The International tournament awards US$10 million to the winners, however teams that do not have the same amount of success often do not have financial stability and frequently break up after failing to win.

 In 2015 it was estimated by SuperData Research, that the global esports industry generated revenue of around US$748.8 million that year.
 Asia is the leading esports market with over $321 million in revenue, with North America at around $224 million, and Europe at $172 million.
 For comparison, the rest of the world combines for approximately $29 million.
 Global esports revenue is estimated to reach $1.9 billion by 2018.
+During the COVID-19 pandemic, the video gaming industry bypassed many economic sectors by providing a means of compensating for the physical isolation imposed by the lockdown, transforming it into an increasingly important economic sector within the global economy.

 The number of female viewers has been growing in esports, with an estimated 30% of esports viewers being female in 2013, a significant increase from 15% the previous year.
 However, despite the increase in female viewers, there is not a growth of female players in high level competitive esports.
 The top female players that are involved in esports mainly get exposure in female-only tournaments, most notably Counter-Strike, Dead or Alive 4, and StarCraft II.
 Current all-female esports teams include Frag Dolls and PMS Clan.